programmer90000/linux-set-up-docs/set-up-individual-apps.md

     - Sign into [Raindrop.io](https://app.raindrop.io/my/0)
     - Add it as a bookmark with the name `Raindrop`

+> Note: If a site on Brave isn't working, click on the Brave icon in the address bar and disable `scripts`, `fingerptinting` or `shields`

 ## Microsoft Edge

 - Sign in